Info Page

 Vs dry needling.
 Acupuncture is NOT dry needling.
 Acupuncture is the cornerstone of traditional Chinese medicine, which requires a University equivalent degree to complete; dry needling is based on Trigger-Point therapy, learned through short courses.
 These courses are generally undertaken by massage therapists, physios, osteos and chiros, which only require an 8-12 hour course to complete.

 Herbal Medicine.
-After your consultation, herbal medicine will be dispensed.
+After your acupuncture, herbal medicine will be dispensed.
 We use practitioner only herbals and supplements, dispensed either with single liquids, or ready-made pill/powder formulations.
 Single liquids are usually handed out in 200ml bottles, comprising a remedy that is specific to your presenting condition.
 A standard 200ml bottle usually lasts 2 weeks, at a cost of $45.00.
 Some herbals are more expensive - such as Korean Ginseng and Golden Seal - which will incur additional charges.